tardate/LittleArduinoProjects/Kraft/BayraktarTB2/README.md

 The Bayraktar TB2 from Clear Prop! was one of the first models of this now iconic bit of kit; probably the first with a full Ukrainian decal sheet and all the PE and resin one needs to pimp up the detail.

-ClearProp are yet another Ukrainian manufacturer that cover a range of classic an obscure subjects, from the Gloster Pioneer to their latest Flogger-G. I think I was finally inspired to order a few of their kits when I saw Brett Green's beautiful H72N Hawk build in Models for Ukraine Vol 1 published by @chris.meddings.
+ClearProp are yet another Ukrainian manufacturer that covers a range of classic and obscure subjects, from the Gloster Pioneer to their latest Flogger-G. I think I was finally inspired to order a few of their kits when I saw Brett Green's beautiful H72N Hawk build in Models for Ukraine Vol 1 published by @chris.meddings.

 ### Paint Scheme